bobeobibo/phigaro/docs/getting_started.md

 ```

 ##### Manual Setup
 Also, you can manually create/change a `config.yml` file and write the `hmmer`, `prodigal` and `pvogs` paths like it is done in an example below.
 Other parameters should stay the same for the proper work of Phigaro unless you want to change them on purpose.
+A `config.yml` file should be placed to `$HOME\.phigaro` folder or you can provide the path to the config file every time you run `phigaro` with the `-c`  or `--config` parameter.

-For the `pvogs` you should download all the files to the `pvog` (or any other folder) via the [link](http://download.ripcm.com/phigaro/) unless it wasn't done previously by `phigaro-setup`.
+For the `pvogs` you should download all the files to the `pvog` (or any other folder) via the [link](http://download.ripcm.com/phigaro/) if it wasn't done previously by `phigaro-setup`.

 The content of the `config.yml` file could be found in [the repository](https://github.com/bobeobibo/phigaro/blob/master/config.yml) or can be copied from down here.
 It is possible that you may need to change the following paths:
 <ul>